 Specialties: Tartiflette, raclette, fondue, poutine, chocolate and vin chaud.

-Where to stay: Hotel Monville is an eco-friendly hotel located near the main Christmas market.
+Where to stay: Hotel Monville is an eco-friendly hotel located near the main market.

-Several interesting neighbourhoods in Montreal are ideal places to stay for visitors to the city.
+Several interesting neighbourhoods in Montreal are ideal places for visitors to stay.

-Old Montreal is a historic district full of cobblestone streets, beautiful architecture and charming cafes.
-Whereas Downtown is the city centre where you’ll find many sights and attractions.
+Old Montreal is a historic district with cobblestone streets, beautiful architecture, and charming cafes.
+Downtown is the city centre, where you’ll find many sights and attractions.

-Enjoy more winter markets in Canada with my guide to the best Christmas markets in Canada.
+Enjoy more winter markets with my guide to the best Christmas Markets in Canada.

 Christmas in Montreal